andreciornavei/flutter-input-sheet/README.md

 ## Overview

-flutter-input-sheet is a package that show inputs in sheets instead.
+flutter-input-sheet is a package that shows inputs on sheets.

-It was created for the purpose of make simple and enjoyable extensive app forms.
-Than you can create beauty and customizable data information and edit it on sheets for each one.
+It was created with the purpose of make simple and pleasant extensive forms.
+You can create custom components to present your data and edit them in sheets for each one.

-It was developed abstracting and implementing great packages in pub.dev to make a single and simple package to implement forms.
+It was developed by abstracting and implementing great packages in pub.dev to create a single and simple pack for forms.

 ## Installation